 A combination of techniques was used, including gold, silver and aokin thinly raised makie, cut gold foil and drawn gold lines on a dense pear-skin ground.

-A buriburi was a popular toy for boys in the Edo period (1603-1868), and was played with by tying a cord to spin it, or by attaching wheels to pull it.
+A buriburi was a popular toy for boys in the Edo period (1603-1868).
+It was played with by tying a cord to spin it, or by attaching wheels to pull it.

-1835 Inventory: “Japan Closet, Japan in the Glass case opposite the door(s), sic, G. J. A Boat shaped Box”.
+The 1835 Burghley Inventory records: ‘Japan Closet, Japan in the Glass case opposite the door(s), sic, G. J. A Boat shaped Box.’

-1867 Inventory: “Cabinets, No 88 Japan Closet, A gold japan boat shaped box”.
+The 1867 Burghley Inventory records: ‘Cabinets, No 88 Japan Closet, A gold japan boat shaped box.’